Munich - Things to Do in Munich in June

 Early June's Streetlife Festival turns 3 km (1.9 miles) of Leopoldstraße into Munich's biggest outdoor living room.
 Local designers build installations between university buildings, food trucks park on the median, and brass bands pop up under chestnut trees.
 The festival runs 10 AM to 10 PM across two weekends.

-Booking Tip: No tickets needed—just stroll the route between Münchner Freiheit and Odeonsplatz.
+Booking Tip: No tickets needed, just stroll the route between Münchner Freiheit and Odeonsplatz.
 Bring cash for street food and vintage bargains.

 Neuschwanstein Castle & Alpine Lakes

-June is the last month before peak castle crowds—you’ll share Hohenschwangau’s alpine views with 60% fewer tour groups.
+June is the last month before peak castle crowds, you'll share Hohenschwangau's alpine views with 60% fewer tour groups.
 The 2-hour train ride rolls through farmland where hay is being cut for the first time, and the lakes below the castle throw back impossible blues beneath summer skies.

-Booking Tip: Book castle tickets online 2-3 days ahead—slots sell out by 11 AM.
+Booking Tip: Book castle tickets online 2-3 days ahead, slots sell out by 11 AM.
 The train from Munich Hauptbahnhof departs every hour, 2 hours total.

 Biergarten Food Tours & Beer Education

-June’s humidity turns beer gardens into the city’s social network.
-Food tours that pair Augustiner Keller’s classic Bavarian plates with modern beer matches work best—the outdoor seating keeps you out of stuffy halls.
+June's humidity turns beer gardens into the city's social network.
+Food tours that pair Augustiner Keller's classic Bavarian plates with modern beer matches work best, the outdoor seating keeps you out of stuffy halls.
 Tours usually hit 4-5 gardens, explaining why locals order Helles in June but switch to Dunkel by October.

 Booking Tip: Seek small-group tours (max 12 people) that cover Augustiner, Hofbräuhaus, and a modern craft beer garden.
 Reserve 2-3 days ahead.